Benefits and finance support for young people with SEND aged 16 and over

 Personal budgets

-A personal budget is an amount of money to help children and young people with SEN and/or disabilities.
-Find out more about personal budgets and direct payments here.
+A personal budget is a sum of money to help children and young people with SEND.
+Find out more about personal budgets and direct payments.

 Childcare funding

-There are many funding schemes available to help towards the cost of childcare.
+There is funding available to help towards the cost of childcare.
 You could be eligible for support for children up to 17 years.

 Find out about childcare funding.